 Highway 299 East, Big Bend Road and Forest Service 34N17 Road (commonly known as Fender's Ferry Road) remain open.
 Motorists are advised to drive with caution.

 The Goff Fire, started by lightning Aug.
 5 about 10 miles from Happy Camp, had grown to 9,776 acres as of Sunday morning and was 15 percent contained.

-Page 2 of 2 - Additional resources were ordered to assist with firefighting and structure protection efforts in the community of Seiad Valley, according to a Klamath National Forest press release.
+Additional resources were ordered to assist with firefighting and structure protection efforts in the community of Seiad Valley, according to a Klamath National Forest press release.

 The Goff Fire, the last fire that has not been contained in what was originally called the Fort Complex, "crossed to the east side of the Pacific Crest Trail containment line and is established above the community of Seiad Valley, increasing the threat to private property and residences," according to the release.

 Resources being used on the Goff Fire as of Sunday morning were 9 engines, 4 water tenders, 15 hand crews, and 4 helicopters.

 Closures in the area include a stretch of the Pacific Crest Trail.